-"Surely there'll be some children?" asked the vestryman again.
+"If there won't be any children?" asks the lay-helper again.

-"No," replied the boatman.
+"No," says the boatman.

 The lady flushed a little.
-The chaplain said: "There are only ourselves. . . .
-You men had better come up and let me settle with you at once."
+The chaplain said:

+"There are only ourselves. . . .
+You men had better come up and I'll settle with you now."
 Oh, a rich man, of course.
 A man who would not withhold his due from the poor.
-The former pastor never "settled" with people at all; he only said thanks, and that would be all.

-They walked up from the quay, Rolandsen leading.
-He walked at the side of the road, in the snow, to leave room for the others; he wore light shoes, in his vain and showy way, but it did not seem to hurt him; he even walked with his coat unbuttoned, even though it was only May and the wind was cold.

-"Ah, there's the church," exclaimed the pastor.
+The former priest never "settled" with people at all; he only said thanks, and that would be all "for now."
+They walked up from the quay, Rolandsen leading the way.
+He walked by the side of the road, in the snow, to leave place for the others; he wore light shoes, in his vain and showy way, but it did not seem to hurt him; he even walked with his coat unbuttoned, for all it was only May and the wind cold.
+"Ah, there's the church," says the priest.

-"It looks old," commented his wife.
-"I suppose there's no stove inside?" she added.
+"It looks old," says his wife.
+"I suppose there's no stove inside?" she asks.

-"Why, I can't say for certain," answered Rolandson.
+"Why, I can't say for certain," answers Rolandsen.
 "But I don't think so."

-The pastor started.
-This man, then, was no church-goer, but one who made small distinction between week-day and Sabbath.
-The pastor grew more reserved thereafter.

-Jomfru van Loos was standing on the steps; Rolandsen introduced her as well.
-And, having done so, he took off his hat and turned to go.
+The priest started.
+This man, then, was no church-goer, but one who made little distinction between week-day and Sabbath.
+And he grew more reserved thenceforward.
+Jomfru van Loos is standing on the steps; Rolandsen introduces her as well.
+And, having done so, he takes off his hat and turns to go.

 "Ove!
-Wait a minute!" whispered Jomfru van Loos.
+Wait a minute!" whispered Jomfru van Loos."
 But Rolandsen did not wait a minute; he took off his hat once more and retired backwards down the steps.
-Rather a curious person, thought the pastor.

-The pastor's wife had gone inside at once.
-She was feeling a little better now, and began taking stock of the place.
+Rather a curious person, thought the priest.
+Fruen had gone inside at once.
+She was feeling a little better now, and began &lt;sup>1 The mistress-i.e., the priest's wife.
+A married lady is often referred to as Fruen, or addressed as Frue.
+In the present book, the name of the priest is not stated; he is referred to throughout as Prasten, and his wife as Prastefruen, or Fruen simply. taking stock of the place.
 The nicest and lightest room she assigned to her husband as a study, and reserved to herself the bedroom Jomfru van Loos had occupied before.

-H

-O, Rolandsen did not wait a minute; he knew his Jomfru van Loos, and had no doubt about what she wanted.
+Π NO, Rolandsen did not wait a minute; he knew his Jomfru van Loos, and had no doubt as to what she wanted.
 Rolandsen was not easily persuaded to anything he did not care about himself.

-A little way down the road he met a fisherman who had come out too late to be present at the arrival.
-This was Enok, a pious, inoffensive man who always walked with downcast eyes and wore a kerchief tied round his head because of his earache.
+A little way along the road he met a fisherman who had come out too late to be present at the arrival.
+This was Enok, a pious, inoffensive man, who always walked with downcast eyes and wore a kerchief tied round his head for earache.
 "You're too late," said Rolandsen as he passed.